shanghaizhoushus/gradient_boost_machine_zhoumath/README.md

-# Gradient Boost Machine Zhoumath Implementation - Zhoushus (v0.1.1)
+# Gradient Boost Machine Zhoumath Implementation - Zhoushus (v0.1.2)

 ## Overview
-This project provides a basic implementation of a decision tree and tree based ensemble learning algor1ithms like random forest and gradient boosting machines from scratch, aimed at helping developers and learners understand the concepts of decision trees in machine learning.
-The project includes a custom-built `DecisionTreeZhoumath` class, example scripts demonstrating usage, and tools for evaluating model performance.
+This project provides a basic implementation of a decision tree and tree based ensemble learning algorithms like random forest and gradient boosting machines from scratch, aimed at helping developers understand the concepts of decision tree based models in machine learning.

 ### Features
 - Custom decision tree model implementation (`DecisionTreeZhoumath`).